 - Break study sessions into manageable chunks to maintain focus and avoid burnout.

-- Practice with exam-like vignette questions to get comfortable with the format.
+- Practice with level 2 exam-like vignette questions to get comfortable with the format.

 - Skim the questions in a vignette first to reduce unnecessary back-and-forth.